rodneyshupe/Cookbook/Recipes/SoupsAndStews/PressureCookerChili.rst

 4. Cover the slow cooker and cook on low for 6-8 hours.
 5. Remove the lid.
 Stir the chili really well.
 Then ladle into bowls and serve with toppings.
-If desired refrigerate the chili and warm up the next day and serve for even better flavor.
+If desired refrigerate the chili and warm up the next day and serve for even better flavour.